Bilal-Khanzar/Shoping_Cart/README.md

 Calculate the total price

-t took help from youtube , yeah i knoe it is better to do project by self 0 to 100 persentage i will try next time (next project ) enjoy this basic project .
+i took help from youtube , yeah i know it is better to do project by myself 0 to 100 persentage but  i will gice you promise  next project will be enjoyfull